singnet/snet-daemon/README.md

 This is used for authentication between daemon and the metering service in the context of free calls.
 Daemon will send a signature signed by this private key , metering service will already have the public key corresponding to this Daemon ,metering service will ensure that the signer it receives matches the public key configured at its end.
-This is mandatory only when free calls is enabled.
+This is mandatory only when free calls are enabled.

 * **rate_limit_per_minute** (optional; default: `Infinity`) -